24 Entrepreneurs Explain How They Came Up With Their Business Names

 Thanks to Katy Harper Doss, Here Molly Girl!

 #18- Incorporated a Hebrew word

 My business partner Isaac and I came up with the name Baby K'tan.
 Both our families have strong ties to Israel and we thought it would be nice to incorporate a Hebrew word into the company name.
 The Hebrew word Ktan means little, so Baby K'tan literally means Little Baby.
 We get asked about the name quite a bit.
 The questions we get are usually split into two groups, those who have no idea how to say K'tan and those who are familiar with Hebrew and want to quiz us!
 We find that customers love to find out that there is a meaning behind it and that it is a cute play on words!

 #19- From working late nights and weekends

 When I first started ThirdShift, I owned and operated two other businesses – a computer training company and an online store for educational products.
 With an already very busy schedule, the only time I had available to establish my new business was working late nights and weekends – so it seemed appropriate to name this new business ThirdShift.
 My logo reflects a vintage timecard for punching the clock for those ThirdShift working hours.
 The name ThirdShift is also appropriate because I sell vintage and antiques.
-I’m giving these pieces that previous first and secondhand owners no longer want or need, so it’s sort of like these items are going on their third shift with new owners.
+I'm giving these pieces a new life that previous first and secondhand owners no longer want or need, so it's sort of like these items are going on their third shift with new owners.

 Thanks to JayDee Mahs, ThirdShift Vintage!